 "WE ARE LIKE TENANT FARMERS CHOPPING DOWN THE FENCE AROUND OUR HOUSE FOR FUEL WHEN WE SHOULD BE USING NATURE'S INEXHAUSTIBLE SOURCES OF ENERGY - SUN, WIND AND TIDE...I'D PUT MY MONEY ON THE SUN AND SOLAR ENERGY.
 WHAT A SOURCE OF POWER!
-I HOPE WE DON'T HAVE TO WAIT UNTIL OIL AND COAL RUN OUT BEFORE WE TACKLE THAT." - Thomas Edison in conversation with Henry Ford and Harvey Firestone (1931) WASTE In 2010, 6% of the community's GHG emissions came from waste.
-Waste from the town is disposed of at the Auburn Landfill.
-As the waste decomposes, it releases greenhouse gases that can be reduced by reducing the waste stream through composting.
+I HOPE WE DON'T HAVE TO WAIT UNTIL OIL AND COAL RUN OUT BEFORE WE TACKLE THAT." - Thomas Edison in conversation with Henry Ford and Harvey Firestone (1931) WASTE In 2010, 2% of the community's GHG emissions came from waste.
+Waste from the town is disposed of at the Bristol Hill Landfill or the Oswego Energy Recovery Facility.
+As the waste breaks down in landfill, it produces greenhouse gases that can be reduced by composting.
+As the waste is combusted at the Energy Recovery Facility, it produces steam that turns turbines and produces energy.
+However, combustion of the waste also creates GHG emissions.